joshcanhelp/josh-to-11/input/symlinked/posts/2008-03-17-josh-can-help-is-alive.md

 ---
-title: "Josh Can Help Is Alive!"
+title: Josh Can Help Is Alive!
-excerpt: "I, Josh Cunningham, am starting a business, more or less by myself.
+excerpt: 'I, Josh Cunningham, am starting a business, more or less by myself.
 You can tell that I’m serious about this because I already have a website.
 Take notes: website = serious stuff.
-That one’s free."
+That one’s free.'
-modified: 2016-04-01 04:41:19
+modified: 2016-04-01T04:41:19.000Z
+wpid: 3093
-tags: ["About JoshCanHelp"]
+tags:
+  - About JoshCanHelp
 featured_img: /_images/2008/03/picture_008-300x300.jpg
-wpid: 3093
 ---

 I, Josh Cunningham, am starting a business, more or less by myself.
 You can tell that I’m serious about this because I already have a website.
 Take notes: website = serious stuff.
 That one’s free.